Bayern Kurve

-The Bayern Kurve is roller coaster like amusement ride that moves a train around a banked circular track, gaining speed as the ride progresses.
+The Bayern Kurve is a roller coaster-like amusement ride that moves a train around a banked circular track, gaining speed as the ride progresses.
 It is made in both a portable and park model and originally debuted in 1965.
 It was invented by German engineer Anton Schwarzkopf.

-During the ride, riders sit in one of the sixteen bobsled-themed cars that travel at a high-speed around a circular single-hilled track.
+During the ride, riders sit in one of the sixteen bobsled-themed cars that travel at a high speed around a circular single-hilled track.
 Riders start in an upright position and as the cars pick up speed, they tilt inward toward the center of the ride.
 This ride is also known for its loud horn which is similar to that of a diesel train engine that blasts its loud roar when the ride reaches maximum speed.
 Also akin to a train, the seamed track creates the same rail "click-clack" railway sound, particularly at the lower section of track in the front.
 Additionally, the ride has a distinct whine that increases with speed due to its tire/blade drive.

 While the ride was originally manufactured by Schwarzkopf, a similar version known as the Olympic Bobs was also manufactured by Chance Rides.